Ron Silliman

 Ron Silliman (born August 5, 1946) is an American poet.
 He has written and edited over 30 books, and has had his poetry and criticism translated into 12 languages.
 He is often associated with language poetry.
 Between 1979 and 2004, Silliman wrote a single poem, The Alphabet.

 Life and work

 In the 1960s, Silliman attended Merritt College, San Francisco State University and the University of California, Berkeley, and left without attaining a degree.

-Silliman classifies his poetry as part of a lifework, which he calls Ketjak, a name refers to a form of Balinese dance drama based on an ancient text.
+Silliman classifies his poetry as part of a lifework, which he calls Ketjak, a name which refers to a form of Balinese dance drama based on an ancient text.
 "Ketjak" is also the name of the first poem of The Age of Huts.
 If and when completed, the entire work will consist of The Age of Huts (1974–1980), Tjanting (1979–1981), The Alphabet (1979–2004), and Universe (2005-).

 Marriage and family

 In 1995 Silliman moved to Chester County, Pennsylvania, where he lives with his wife Krishna and two sons.